comanezz/the-monkees/README.md

 - I received inspiration for this project from:
   - [ACDC](https://www.acdc.com/) for the Home page layout and [Rolling Stones](https://www.rollingstones.com/live/) for the underline hover in the Navbar.
+- For the "README" section, I followed the example of some of the [sample project](https://github.com/Code-Institute-Solutions/StudentExampleProjectGradeFive) and tips given from **AJGreaves** (Code Institute Student).

 **This is for educational use.**